rakeshnadiminti/rakeshnadiminti/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some ideas to get you started

 - 🔭 I’m currently studying  on  3rd year eletronics and communications engineering
 - 🌱 I’m currently learning git & github by apssdc